The highlights:

 There are two sides of the fornix, called the posterior (rear) and anterior (front) fornices.

 Your pubic bone works like a shelf.
-You insert the disc at an angle, down and far back, as possible so that it covers your cervix.
-Once the disc is as far back as possible, tuck the front-facing rim behind your pubic bone with your finger.
+You insert the disc at an angle, down and far back as possible so that it covers your cervix.
+Once the inserting side of the disc is as far back as possible, tuck the front-facing rim behind your pubic bone with your finger.

-When properly inserted, your menstrual disc’s back rim rests in the posterior fornix, and the front behind the pubic bone.
+When properly inserted, your period disc’s back rim rests in the posterior fornix, and the front behind the pubis pelvic bone.

-When it’s time to remove your menstrual disc, you just use a clean finger to hook the front rim.
+When it’s time to remove your disc, you just use a clean finger to hook the front rim of the disc.
 Then slowly “untuck” it from behind the pubic bone, and carefully pull it out.

-In contrast, a menstrual cup uses suction to stay in place (plus a little help from the vaginal muscles).
-When it “pops” open in the vaginal canal, the edges of the cup create a seal against the vaginal walls.
+In contrast, a period cup uses light suction to stay in place (plus a little of the strength of the surrounding vaginal muscles).
+When it “pops” open in the vaginal canal, the sides of the cup create a seal against the vaginal walls.
 The seal prevents leaks and keeps the cup in place.
-To remove a menstrual cup, you have to break the suction seal by pinching the base of the cup.
+To remove a period cup, you have to break the suction seal first by pinching the base of the cup.

 With Flex Cup, breaking the seal is as easy as pulling down on the patented pull-tab.
-We designed our cup to work similarly to a tampon for greater ease of use and a less messy removal.
+For the Flex cup, we designed the stem of the cup to break the seal on removal, so it could work similarly to a tampon for greater ease of use and a less messy removal.
+Flex is an excellent cup for beginners and for people with impaired dexterity.
+However, If you don’t own a Flex Cup, pulling the stem of your menstrual cup without breaking the suction first is not recommended.

 Period cup vs. disc insertion

-To insert a menstrual disc, pinch it in half, and insert it into the vagina with two clean fingers.
+To insert a period disc, pinch it in half, and insert it into the vagina with two clean fingers.
 Then use a single finger to push it down and as far back as possible into the vaginal fornix.
-Then, tuck it behind your pubic bone by pushing the front-facing side of the rim up and back.
+Then, tuck it behind your pubic bone by pushing the front-facing rim of your disc up and back.

-Inserting a menstrual cup requires folding (rather than pinching) as the first step.
-There are several folding methods you can try, including the punch down-fold, the C-fold, and the 7-fold.
+Inserting a period cup requires folding (rather than pinching) as the first step.
+There are several folding methods you can try, including the most common folds: punchdown fold, the C-fold, and the 7-fold.

 Once you’ve mastered your fold, insert the folded cup into your vaginal canal with clean fingers.
-As soon as it’s in a comfortable position, make sure it’s opened up all the way.
-Some users like to rotate their cup slightly to help it create a seal with the vaginal walls.
-You may also run your finger around the rim to ensure it’s completely unfolded.
+As soon as it’s in a comfortable position, make sure the rim of the cup is opened up all the way (should make a perfect circle when fully open).
+Some users like to rotate their cup slightly to help it create a really good seal with the vaginal walls, to help with menstrual cup efficacy.
+You may also run your middle finger around the rim of your cup to ensure it’s completely unfolded.

-For both, menstrual cups and menstrual discs, there is a learning curve for insertion and removal.
+For both, period cups and period discs, there is a learning curve for insertion and removal.

-Watch the difference in period disc vs cup insertion in these two videos:
+Watch the difference in menstrual disc vs cup insertion in these two informative videos:

 Menstrual discs are disposable or reusable; menstrual cups are only reusable

-While all menstrual cups are reusable, menstrual discs are available in either reusable or disposable versions.
+While all menstrual cups are reusable, discs are available in either reusable or disposable versions.

-If you want to create as little waste as possible, go with a Flex reusable menstrual disc or a menstrual cup.
-They’re made with medical-grade silicone and hold up for years (so long as you take good care of them).
+If you want to create as little waste as possible, go with a Flex reusable period disc or a period cup.
+They’re made with medical-grade silicone and hold up for years (so long as you take good care of them and follow proper use).

-Menstrual cups and reusable period discs must be emptied and washed before reinsertion.
-They should also be boiled every month at the end of your period to completely disinfect them.
+Discs and reusable menstrual cups must be emptied and washed before reinsertion.
+They should also be boiled every month at the end of your period to completely disinfect them until next use.

 For daily washes, we recommend using a mild soap that won’t damage the silicone.
 Our favorite?
 Flex Foaming Cleanser, designed specifically for cleansing silicone menstrual cups and discs.